OpenClinica/OpenClinica/docs/manuals/investigator-manual.md

 The third type, "Query", is a lot like "Annotation", but is made by a Monitor or Investigator.
 If he/she wants to ask you a question about data entered, he/she does this by creating a Note of type Query.
 You can see which Discrepancies are assigned to you by clicking Home, followed by clicking Notes & Discrepancies Assigned to Me.

-The fourth type, "Reason for Change" is raised when data are changed on a CRF that was already marked as "Complete" (see section [Changing data in complete CRFs](#--refheading--859-614533537) [Changing data in complete CRFs](#--refheading--859-614533537)).
+The fourth type, "Reason for Change" is raised when data are changed on a CRF that was already marked as "Complete" (see section [Changing data in complete CRFs](#changing-data-in-complete-crfs)).

 If you open Notes and Discrepancy the discrepancies will be shown in a form similar to the Subject Matrix.
 Many extra attributes can be shown, such as CRF, Item, Value, Error-message and the user whom this Query is assigned to.